 - Belonging: Our lives have meaning when we are part of a community that values us for who we are, not for our beliefs or even for the functions that we fulfill.
 Our lives feel meaningful when we are part of a community that honors our intrinsic value.

 - Purpose: We discover a sense of meaning when our lives are driven less by what we want and more by what we give.
 Smith gives the example of a nurse who is driven by her passion for helping and healing others.

 - Transcendence: We discover meaning when our sense of self fades away and we find that we are connected to a higher reality.
 Smith experiences this as she writes.
 She talks of others experiencing it in worship or in the appreciation of nature.

-- have a peek at this site Story Telling: How we tell the stories of our own lives helps us discover identity and purpose.
+- Story Telling: How we tell the stories of our own lives helps us discover identity and purpose.
 A key point here is choice.
 We can choose to narrate our lives in ways that grant us a meaningful self-understanding.

 Smith concludes her talk with an emphasis on the influence of community to provide meaning in both productive and destructive ways.
 For instance, both gangs and churches rely on the 4 pillars, but they clearly have different interests.
 Smith argues for the cultivation of positive communities and for these communities to take seriously their role in giving people something to live for.